KHUSHBOO0012/SystemDesign/DesignTraining.md

 <img width="309" alt="image" src="https://user-images.githubusercontent.com/32810320/220258698-80df0ea2-0c35-4b55-b641-426b772f7dd9.png">

 ## Kubernetes
 Node have Pod, pod contains container.
 Pod is like machine, they have their address.

 ## Sidecar
-If service can only handle http and now required to handle https too.
+- pre and post processing like proxy for example: protocol conversion- If service can only handle http and now required to handle https too.
 One sol: micros-service to convert https to http.
+- client-facing(between client and micro-service)
+- ex: istio gives several side car.

+## Ambassador
+if between micro-services
+- upstream